excllent123/deep_learning_research/cuda_install_tips.md

 ### Step 3 : Do the Nvidia-Driver and CUDA installation in TTY1 (Ctrl + Alt + F1).

-During installation, we have to stop the X-server and related services.
+After reboot, we have to stop any service that is realted to X-server.
 - sudo service lightdm stop
 - sudo bash cuda-8.0.44_linux.run --no-opengl-libs **(the flag is critial)**
 - Accept all setting except the Xserver configuration. **NO for Xserver configurations.**